-Topics: Appliances, Aster Data, Data Warehousing, Predictive Analytics, Sales Performance, Supply Chain Performance, Teradata, Business Analytics, Business Intelligence, Business Performance, Customer & Contact Center, Financial Performance, Workforce Performance
+Topics: Big Data, Data Warehousing, Predictive Analytics, Sales Performance, Supply Chain Performance, Teradata, Business Analytics, Business Intelligence, Business Performance, Customer & Contact Center, Financial Performance, Workforce Performance, Digital Technology

 There has been a spate of acquisitions in the data warehousing and business analytics market in recent months.
 In May 2010 SAP announced an agreement to acquire Sybase, primarily for its mobility technology and had already been advancing its efforts with SAP HANA and BI.
 In July 2010 EMC agreed to acquire data warehouse appliance vendor Greenplum.
 In September 2010 IBM countered by acquiring Netezza, a competitor of Greenplum.
 In February 2011 HP announced after giving up on its original focus with HP Neoview and now has acquired analytics vendor Vertica that had been advancing its efforts efficiently.
 Even Microsoft shipped in 2010 its new release of SQL Server database and appliance efforts.
 Now, less than one month later, Teradata has announced its intent to acquire Aster Data for analytics and data management.
 Teradata bought an 11% stake in Aster Data in September, so its purchase of the rest of the company shouldn’t come as a complete surprise.
 My colleague had raised the question if Aster Data could be the new Teradata but now is part of them.

 Topics: Data Warehousing, Microsoft, RDBMS, SAS, Teradata, Analytics, Business Intelligence, Cloud Computing, Data Management, HP, IBM, Information Management, Oracle, IT Performance Management (ITPM)